JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 You’re already a pro at the bar downstairs from your office where years of happy hours have honed your palette.
 As you edge towards retirement (or at least, semi-retirement!), it’s time to bring that well-earned wisdom home.

 Throwing a dinner party can be just as fun as hitting up a bar or restaurant.
-Pluses: no driving, comfortable pants.
-Minuses: dishes.
-Let’s call it a draw.

-But dinner at home means cocktails at home, so stock your bar cart with the essentials: a few different types of good quality liquor (vodka, gin, whisky, and rum will cover your bases), non-alcoholic spirits, and some mixers like tonic, soda and a juice or two.
+But dinner at home means cocktails at home, so stock your bar cart with the essentials: a few different types of good quality liquor (vodka, gin, whisky, and rum will cover your bases), non-alcoholic drinks, and some mixers like tonic, soda and a juice or two.

 If you’re feeling fancy, a mix of lemons, limes, cherries, and olives are nice to have on hand as well.